ManonMic/6GEI311_Lab_3/README.md

 * Set the plateform binary to _x64_ and the configuration to _Release_
 * Right-click on the project name in the solution explorer, in _properties_ > _Linker_ > _Input_ > _Additionnal dependencies_
     * add _Strmiids.lib_ to the line
-* At line 31 in **MediaPlayer.cpp**, change the parameter of the function *RenderFile* that is the string path, for the complete path of a video you wish to play.
 * Right-click on the project name in the solution explorer, in _properties_ > General
   * add _videoplayer_ in _Target Name_ line
   * add _.pyd_ in _Target extension_ line